 “We’ve been sold the myth that multi-tasking is a valuable skill, giving us the ability to get it all done – but this couldn’t be further from the truth,” says business coach Ryan Jackson, author of “The Success Rebellion.”

 “A more productive approach is to devote days or half-days to themes, or closely related tasks,” he explains.
 “That way, it’s easier to knock jobs down one at a time and even if you do get distracted, it’s quicker to pick up the thread again.”

 3. Plan tomorrow, tonight

 The Paper Giant study discovered that 44% of workers believe it’s now more important to know how to motivate themselves apart from the parameters of office life.
 One of the best ways to do that is with a to-do list – and the best time to make that list is the night before.

-While you’re still in work mode, take the final 10 minutes of your day to assess what you really need to get done tomorrow – a task which could take twice as long when coming to it cold first thing in the morning.
-The key trick is to keep your to-do list short so it doesn’t seem overwhelming.
+While you’re still in work mode, take the final 10 minutes of your day to assess what you really need to get done tomorrow – a task that could take twice as long when coming to it cold first thing in the morning.
+The key is to keep your list short so it doesn’t seem overwhelming.
 According to Niamh Graham, head of Global HR at Workhuman, the Urgent-Important Matrix is a great way to do that.

 4. Make a not-to-do list